 - There’s a financial dependence of women on men,

-Teenage pregnancies remain a serious health and social problem in South Africa.
-Not only does teenage pregnancy pose a health risk to both mother and child, it also has social consequences, such as continuing the cycle of poverty including early school dropout by the pregnant teenager.
+Teenage pregnancies remain a concerning health and social problem in South Africa.
+Not only does teenage pregnancy pose a health risk to both mother and child, but it also has social consequences, such as continuing the cycle of poverty, including early school dropout by the pregnant teenager.

-Where can I go to for help if I’m pregnant?
+Where can I go for help if I’m pregnant?

 If you suspect you may be pregnant, you can visit your nearest clinic to ensure that you and your baby are safe and healthy.

-The service is rendered at most clinics.
-If the method you prefer is not available at your local clinic, you can ask to be referred to a health facility where the method is available.
+The service is available at most clinics.
+If the method you prefer is unavailable at your local clinic, ask for a referral to a health facility where it is available.

 What are the different methods of contraception?

 Contraceptives are designed to prevent pregnancy.
-There are various contraceptives that work in different ways.
-Before deciding on one, take some time to do research to find out which contraceptive will work better for you and your lifestyle.
+Various contraceptives work in different ways.
+Before deciding on one, take some time to research to find out which contraceptive will work better for you and your lifestyle.

 Termination of pregnancy

-If you are considering terminating your pregnancy, speak to a medical practitioner about the safest methods available to you.
-The Choice on Termination of Pregnancy Act No. 92 of 1996 gives all women the right to a free abortion (termination of pregnancy), at a government hospital or clinic during the first three months of pregnancy.
+If you are considering terminating your pregnancy, speak to a medical practitioner about the safest methods available.
+The Choice on Termination of Pregnancy Act No. 92 of 1996 gives all women the right to free abortion (termination of pregnancy) at a government hospital or clinic during the first three months of pregnancy.
 Women of all ages have the right to an abortion and should never be denied the service because of their age.